sean8223/coloredeffects/README.md

 ## How to Use

 Install the module and open the Game Settings window.
 Click "Configure Settings" and select the "Module Settings" tab.
-You will see options fo the various color properties for icons under the "Colored Effects" menu.
+You will see options for the various color properties for icons under the "Colored Effects" menu.
 Modify them as you see fit, and click "Save Changes".

 ## Changelog

 * 0.0.1: Initial Release
 * 0.0.2: Added hook to redraw tokens on change of settings; updated README.
+* 0.0.3: No functional changes, updated manifest to indicate compatibility with FoundryVTT release 0.6.6.